Information for Parents

 Registering for a Baylor TIP Assessment

-If your child attends a district that is participating in the Baylor TIP program, please contact the district directly for registration due dates and testing dates.
-Districts are in charge of making these arrangements, and we are not part of that process.
-We work with districts across the state of Texas and beyond, and decisions regarding registration and test dates are made at the local level.
-If your district does not participate in the Baylor TIP program at this time, or if you would prefer to have your child register individually and take the assessment at home, please feel free to register him or her at the link above.
+If your child attends a school that is participating in the Baylor TIP program, please contact the school or district directly for registration due dates and testing dates.
+School administrators are in charge of making these arrangements, and we are not part of that process.
+We work with schools and districts across the state of Texas and beyond, and decisions regarding registration and test dates are made at the local level.
+If your school or district does not participate in the Baylor TIP program at this time, or if you would prefer to have your child register individually and take the assessment at home, please feel free to register him or her at the link that is available above.